ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 </div>
 <a href="CBC_screenshot.png" target="_blank">View Image in New Tab</a>

+A dataset covering January 2000 to December 2020 was collected by the [CBC](https://newsinteractives.cbc.ca/fatalpoliceencounters/).
-*"There is no government database listing deaths at the hands of the police available to the public in Canada, so CBC News created its own.
+* *"There is no government database listing deaths at the hands of the police available to the public in Canada, so CBC News created its own.
 The CBC’s research librarians have collected detailed information on each case, such as ethnicity, the role of mental illness or substance abuse, the type of weapon used and the police service involved, to create a picture of who is dying in police encounters."*

-A dataset covering January 2000 to December 2020 was collected by the [CBC](https://newsinteractives.cbc.ca/fatalpoliceencounters/).
-This is not an official or complete count, police in Canada are not mandated to collect/publish data regarding deaths.
-This dataset is a collection of second-hand: press releases, news articles, etc.  Most records are incomplete.
-Many more are missing (eg. ["starlight tour"](https://en.wikipedia.org/wiki/Saskatoon_freezing_deaths) deaths.
-Further the dataset is not updated regularly.
-The dataset was first published in 2018 but was not updated again until summer 2020.
+This is not an official/complete count, police in Canada are not mandated to collect/publish data regarding deaths.
+This dataset is a collection of second-hand information: press releases, news articles, etc.  Most records are incomplete.
+Many more are missing (eg. ["starlight tour"](https://en.wikipedia.org/wiki/Saskatoon_freezing_deaths) deaths).
+Further the data is not updated regularly, it was first published in 2018 but was not updated again until summer 2020.

 <div style="overflow: hidden;